oobabooga/text-generation-webui/README.md

 [oobabooga-linux.zip](https://github.com/oobabooga/text-generation-webui/releases/download/installers/oobabooga-linux.zip)

-Just download the appropriate zip above, extract it, and double click on "install".
+Just download the zip above, extract it, and double click on "install".
 The web UI and all its dependencies will be installed in the same folder.

 * To download a model, double click on "download-model"
 * To start the web UI, double click on "start-webui"